marijnh/Eloquent-JavaScript/07_robot.md

 {{index "VillageState class", "persistent data structure"}}

-And while we're at it, let's make it so that we don't _change_ this state when the robot moves but rather compute a _new_ state for the situation after the move.
+While we're at it, let's make it so that we don't _change_ this state when the robot moves but rather compute a _new_ state for the situation after the move.

 ```{includeCode: true}
 class VillageState {